Unipisa/CMM-Workbench/README.md

 [development history](https://github.com/Unipisa/CMM/tree/SourceCode/) can be found in the [CMM repository](https://github.com/Unipisa/CMM).

 This repository was created with the support of the [Software Heritage Acquisition Process Pisa Enactor](https://github.com/Unipisa/SWHAPPE).
-Please look at the [SWHAPPE repository](https://github.com/Unipisa/SWHAPPE/README.md) and to the [guidelines](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf) for more details.
+Please look at the [SWHAPPE repository](https://github.com/Unipisa/SWHAPPE/README.md) and to [guidelines](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf) for more details.

 -------------------